A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 - Stainless steel is ideal for kitchen utensils because it has no pores or cracks for germs to enter and breed.

-- It is very easy to clean and needs minimum care.
+- It is effortless to clean and needs minimum care.
 It does not chip or rust easily.

 - It does not react with acidic foods and does not change the flavor of the food in any way.